Tbrennan6/IcelandicNow/docs/05_simple_sentences/04_cases_usages.md

 Example 2: Hann gef **Sigga** penna. - (He gives Siggi a pen.)

 ## Genitive
-The genitive case is not often as a direct or indirect object.
+The genitive case is not often used as a direct or indirect object.
+Its usages will be described further in subsequent lessons.

 Example: Ég sanka **pabba**. - (I miss dad.)